COS301-SE-2024/Dispute-Resolution-Engine/docs/QualityRequirements.md

 ### 1.1 Quanitifications

-We will be using a VPS server to host Dispute Resolution Engine.
+We will be using a VPS server to host Dispute Resolution Engine via domains.co.za.
+Their servers boast an outstanding 99.9% uptime as well as free monthly backups, ensuring that our server is always up and can recover from data corruption.

 ## 2. Scalability and Performance